albeerto-dev/Beerboy/README.md

 # Beerboy 2.0  - *Automation for homebrewing*

-Beerboy is an `Arduino` based brewing controller for every homebrewer.
+Beerboy is an `Arduino` based brewing controller for homebrewers.

 ### Functionalities